komodorio/docs/docs/Learn/Actions.md

 helm repo add komodorio https://helm-charts.komodor.io ; helm repo update; helm upgrade --install k8s-watcher komodorio/k8s-watcher --set watcher.actions=false --reuse-values
 ```

-Alternativly you can manually edit the `k8s-watcher-config` ConfigMap resource and set `actions` to `false`

 ## How does it work?
 - User triggers a Manual Action through the Komodor platform
 - A command is registered to the Komodor SaaS